pivotal/docs-tap/getting-started.md

   - **Installed the VSCode Tanzu Extension**<br>
 See [Install the Visual Studio Code Tanzu Extension](vscode-extension/install.md) for instructions.

-If you have completed the prerequisites, then you're ready to get started!
+When you have completed the prerequisites, you are ready to get started.

 ## <a id="dev-first-app"></a>Section 1: Develop your first application on the Tanzu Application Platform